nirajp82/Kubernetes/01_05_KubernetesArchitecture.md

 9. **kube-proxy**: Manages network traffic for pods within the cluster, implementing service discovery and load balancing.

-**Example:**

-1. You deploy a web application as a deployment object in Kubernetes.
-This information is sent to the kube-apiserver.

-2. The kube-apiserver stores the deployment details in etcd and informs the kube-controller-manager.

-3. The kube-controller-manager creates a corresponding replica set to manage the desired number of pods for the application.

-4. The kube-scheduler identifies suitable nodes based on resource availability and pod requirements.

-5. The kube-scheduler instructs the kubelet on each node to create and run the pod, which in turn utilizes the container runtime to launch the application containers.

-6. The kube-proxy automatically configures networking for the pods, enabling communication and access to the application.

-This simplified example demonstrates how different components collaborate to manage and run containerized applications within a Kubernetes cluster.

 **Distribution of Components:**

 The master node hosts components such as the API server, etcd service, control manager, and scheduler.
 These components work together to manage the cluster and orchestrate container deployments.